Playwright Eugene O'Neill Died in Boston on November 27, 1953, is Buried in Boston's Forest Hills Cemetery

 O'Neill won four Pulitzer Prizes for his work and in 1936 was awarded the Nobel Prize for Literature, "for the power, honesty and deep-felt emotions of his dramatic works, which embody an original concept of tragedy."

-O’Neill lived in California for many years, but moved back to Marblehead, MA in 1948, by which time he was suffering from Parkinson’s Disease.
-He moved to Boston to be close to his physician, staying at the Hotel Shelton on Bay State Road, which is today a Boston University dormitory.
+O’Neill lived in California for many years, but moved back to Marblehead, MA in 1948, by which time he was suffering from Parkinson’s Disease, and moved to Boston to be close to his physician.

 In 1967, the U.S Postal Service issued a commemorative one dollar stamp in honor of Eugene O'Neill, and is on display at the Smithsonian National Postal Museum.